 Read something often enough and eventually it will be seen as the truth.

-Unfortunately there are many articles on the internet written purely for profit on coffee, by those with next to no real experience, zero expertise and bugger all interest in the subject.
+Unfortunately there are many articles on the internet written purely for profit on coffee.
+By authors with no real experience.

 Rice damages coffee grinders